solid-contrib/Explaining-the-Vision-Panel/articles.md

 | Container | ~   |  ~   |

 2019-11-20 [LSE Business Review: How to turn trust into a competitive advantage](https://blogs.lse.ac.uk/businessreview/2019/11/20/how-to-turn-trust-into-a-competitive-advantage/)
-* metions Tim Berners-Lee
-* mentions Facebook/ Google/ Microsoft/ big tech
+* mentions big tech
-* "Another prominent **architectural effort** called Solid is a **platform** championed by Tim Berners-Lee, one of the inventors of the world wide web."
+* "Another prominent **architectural effort** called Solid is a **platform** championed by **Tim Berners-Lee**, one of the inventors of the world wide web."
 * "Solid specifically seeks to resolve trust deficits with regards to **data ownership**."
-* "Applications built on top of the **open source** architecture will give individuals, rather than corporations, full control of their data."
+* "Applications built on top of the **open source architecture** will **give individuals, rather than corporations, full control of their data**."
 * "Similar to **blockchain** initiatives, Solid is treating trust as a systems property, rather than an asset of individual organisations."
-* "As an **open-source** architecture, Solid could both help big businesses strengthen stakeholder trust and serve as launch pad for start-up business and operating models that advance a more inclusive digital economy."
+* "As an **open-source architecture**, Solid could both help big businesses strengthen stakeholder trust and serve as launch pad for start-up business and operating models that advance a more inclusive digital economy."
 * "While technologies such as blockchain or Solid are powerful devices in the toolbox of leaders, they are not sufficient for building new architectures of trust."

 2019-11-13 [MRWeb: Berners-Lee Raises Funds to 'Reimagine the Web'](http://www.mrweb.com/drno/news28902.htm)
-* metions Tim Berners-Lee
-* mentions Facebook/ Google/ Microsoft/ big tech
+* mentions big tech
+* **Tim Berners-Lee**
-* "Their vision for Inrupt is to decentralize the web through the company's **proprietary open-source platform** 'Solid', which allows users to store their own data - photos, comments, contacts, calendar events etc. - in their own personal Solid POD.
-Individuals can then give people and their apps permission to read or write to parts of their Solid POD, so that they never have to fill out their details again."
+* Their vision for Inrupt is to **decentralize the web** through the company's **proprietary open-source platform** 'Solid', which **allows users to store their own data** - photos, comments, contacts, calendar events etc. - in their own personal Solid **POD**.
+Individuals can then give people and their apps permission to read or write to parts of their Solid POD, so that they **never have to fill out their details again**."

 2019-11-12 [CIO: 'Tech for humanity' - Richard Corbridge digests Professor Sir Tim Berners-Lee's Gartner Symposium CIO call to arms](https://www.cio.co.uk/cio-career/richard-corbridge-digests-tim-berners-lees-gartner-symposium-keynote-3777696/)
-* metions Tim Berners-Lee
-* mentions Facebook/ Google/ Microsoft/ big tech
+* mentions big tech
 * "His current work on project Solid is to create **a word wide identity that is agnostic to provider**.
-Professor Berners-Lee explained that with no working global access control, the web created silos.
-The Solid web decentralisation project will give everybody one or more IDs, and you as the user will always own your IDs and your data."
+Professor **Berners-Lee** explained that with no working global access control, the web created silos.
+The Solid **web decentralisation project** will **give everybody one or more IDs**, and you as the **user will always own your IDs and your data**."

 2019-11-08 [New American: Web 2.0 Was Hijacked and Broken by Big Tech.
 Privacy Pioneers Are Building a Better Web 3.0](https://www.thenewamerican.com/tech/computers/item/33988-web-2-0-was-hijacked-and-broken-by-big-tech-privacy-pioneers-are-building-a-better-web-3-0)
-* metions Tim Berners-Lee
-* mentions Facebook/ Google/ Microsoft/ big tech
+* mentions big tech
-* "In fact, Berners-Lee is fighting the battle for online privacy and liberty in at least two important ways.
+* "In fact, **Berners-Lee** is fighting the battle for online privacy and liberty in at least two important ways.
 Besides leading the nonprofit World Wide Web Foundation which has launched a “Contract for the Web” initiative to put forth a Bill of Rights for the Web to clearly define users’ rights, he has also privately helped launch a company called **Inrupt which is developing a protocol** called Solid that would allow users to **protect their POD (personal online data)** by placing those data in a secure container (a POD) that users can access by **verifying their identities.**"
 * "We can still unlock the true promise of the web by decentralizing the power that’s currently centralized in the hands of a few.
 How?
 By using the power of Solid.
-Solid is the technically potent **open-source platform** built to decentralize the Web.
+Solid is the technically potent **open-source platform** built to **decentralize the Web**.
 Inrupt is the company that’s helping to fuel Solid’s success.”"
 * "The revolution to shape Web 3.0 has begun and there appears to be a good chance that while it will be built on newer and better tech than Web 2.0, it may well have the privacy-oriented and freedom-oriented values of Web 1.0 — especially if platforms such as Inrupt’s Solid and Chaum’s Elixxir help shape it."
 * "The real value of Solid and Elixxer cannot be understood without understanding the value of **protocols**."
-* "As a result of the nature of **the Solid protocol**, applications written using it would all allow users to maintain control of their data even while posting pictures and other content to social media sites, so long as those sites adhered to the protocol."
+* "As a result of the nature of **the Solid protocol**, applications written using it would all allow users to maintain **control of their data** even while posting pictures and other content to social media sites, so long as those sites adhered to the protocol."

 2019-11-4 [The Inquirer: Sir Tim Berners-Lee's Inrupt startup receives £5m investment](https://www.theinquirer.net/inquirer/news/3083354/tim-berners-lee-inrupt-gdp5m-investment)
 * metions Tim Berners-Lee